 Since each pixel is exactly one bit, it's trivial to represent this as a binary number.
 The top row is 00011000, followed immediately by the next row 00111100 and so on.
 You'd have to know in advance that these bits represent an image that fits in an 8×8 grid.
-Otherwise, we could precede it by two bytes to specify the grid size.
+Otherwise, we could precede it by a few bytes to specify the grid size.

-Again, binary strings are long so it's nice to be able to abbreviate it using hexadecimal.
+Again, binary strings are long so it's nice to be able to abbreviate them using hexadecimal.
 This leads to a very natural encoding where you write 8,2,4,1 over each group of 4 pixels, and then convert the results.
 You can see the hexadecimal encoding to the right of the image.
-In fact, Googling this hex string - 183C7EDBFF245AA5 - currently leads you to one page: my blog post on this topic!